UV Water Purification: Ultra-Violet, Ultra-Effective

 - Immunocompromised – Those suffering from immune disorders or receiving treatment which suppresses the immune system can benefit tremendously from filtration systems that include UV filtration.
 UV filtration is as much as 99.9% effective at eliminating the threat of microbial contamination, which can mean real peace of mind for those who would be especially devastated by contracting a bacterial or viral infection.

 - Families – Households with young children or elderly adults might want to consider UV filtration.
 Anyone who would be especially impacted by contracting a bacterial or viral illness can protect themselves by adding the disinfecting power of ultraviolet light to their filtration system.

-Aquasana’s Sterilight UV filter employs the best in UV filtration technology.
+If you’re considering a Whole House Water Filter to get clean water from every faucet, think about opting for an upgraded version that comes equipped with a UV Water Filter.
 An optional add-on for our Whole House systems, the UV filter is the last piece of the filtration puzzle offering total home protection against bacteria and viruses.
-The Aquasana UV filter kills 99.99% of viruses, bacteria, and chlorine resistant cysts like cryptosporidium and giardia.
+The Aquasana UV Water Filter kills 99.99% of viruses, bacteria, and chlorine resistant cysts like cryptosporidium and giardia.

 The UV bulb is easy to replace and lasts an entire year so you don’t have to deal with frequent swaps.
 Install a UV water filter in your home to start enjoying cleaner, safer, and better-tasting water from every faucet.